Groupoid sheaves as quantale sheaves: Groupoid sheaves as Hilbert modules

-and modularity follows from the equality $s_i t_j\wedge s_i s_i^* u_k=s_i t_j\wedge u_k$.
-An example showing that not every modular quantal frame is an inverse quantal frame is the four-element quantale $R$ of \ref{exm:hilbsec3}. \end{proof}

-\section{Supported modules}
+\subsection{Supported modules}

-Now let us provide an independent study of Hilbert modules on supported quantales.
-This has two purposes: one is to achieve a better understanding of how the various axioms interact with each other; and the other is that by doing so one is paving the way for obtaining possible extensions of the theory developed in this paper in a way that may be applicable to theories of sheaves on quantales of more general types.
+Let us provide an independent study of Hilbert modules on supported quantales.
+This has two purposes: one is to achieve a better understanding of how the various axioms interact with each other; and the other is that by doing so one is paving the way for obtaining possible extensions of the theory developed in this paper in a way that may be applicable to theories of sheaves on supported quantales that are more general than inverse quantal frames.
 As an example, we mention the Lindenbaum quantales for propositional normal modal logic of \cite{MarcR}, which are stably supported and whose sheaves may provide good semantic grounds for interpreting non-propositional modal logic.

 \paragraph{Modules on supported quantales.}